suahmed3/capstone/README.md

 ## Dataset Content
-* I will be using two datasets in this project, one for the initial analysis, and the other for a second order analysis to supplement the findings from the first dataset and test further hypoetheses to inform the business strategy.
+* I will be using two datasets in this project, one for the initial analysis, and the other for some secondary analysis to supplement the findings from the first dataset and test further hypoetheses to inform the business strategy.

 The primary dataset is from the International Energy Agency (IEA) and shows monthly gas flow per million cubic metres from 31 participating countries, primarily covering Europe, as of February 2025.